code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/curriculum/express-course.md

 ---
 # Computer Science Fundamentals - Express

 Computer Science Fundamentals Express is a 30 hour course designed for 9-18 year old students (with an [option for pre-readers](https://studio.code.org/s/pre-express)).
-It can be taught once a week in an after school club, integrated as a unit in a longer technology class, or used as an intro unit in a computer science class.
+It can be taught once a week in a tech class or an after school club, integrated as a unit in a longer technology class, or used as an intro unit in a computer science class.
 Students learn to create computer programs that will help them learn to collaborate with others, develop problem-solving skills, and persist through difficult tasks.
 They will study programming concepts, computational thinking, digital citizenship, and develop interactive games or stories they can share.

 <br>
 <center><a href="<%= CDO.studio_url('/s/express') %>"><img src="/images/curriculum/course-tile-express.png"></a></center>